TheRealDuff/Simple-Ping-Command/README.md

 # Simple-Ping-Command

 Hey there!
-I create custom bots in my free time and I'm going to start uploading my code here!
-Here is the most basic command I made so far xD
+Here is a simple !ping command.
+Integrate this within your bot to make it work!